 Liquidity risk is the risk that an entity will encounter difficulty in meeting the obligations associated with its financial liabilities.
 KPEF closely monitors its ongoing ability to meet cash flow commitments associated with financial instruments, such as capital calls.
 To manage short-term cash flow requirements, KPEF maintains all its assets which are not invested in private equity investments in liquid investments which are readily convertible into cash.
 Unitholders may redeem Units on semi-annual or annual redemption dates.
 KPEF reserves sufficient liquid investments to fund its obligations for Units tendered for redemption.
-Additionally, KPEF maintains a credit facility with a Schedule 1 bank that may be used for working capital and general corporate requirements in the ordinary course of business.
+Additionally, KPEF maintains a credit facility with a Schedule 1 bank as well as a term loan facility that may be used for working capital and general corporate requirements in the ordinary course of business.